 The most important thing which must be kept in mind with Kubrick's films is there is the surface or principle story and then the internal or sub-story.
 In many of his films, if we're really paying attention, set elements pretty much immediately destroy the surface naturalism.
 One may not notice this destruction the first, second or third time one watches the film.
 Through constructive disorientation and disconnectedness, and sleight of hand as to where our eye focuses, Kubrick, the magician, intentionally obfuscates these elements that destroy the overt and naturalistic story line.
 The surface story lines are the principle ones, and this is maintained and supported by the intentional obfuscation of the deconstructive elements which keep them sub rosa.
 At the same time, these deconstructive elements are plainly there, alongside his tremendous effort to make things look real and believable, and once we bypass the disorientation and his purposeful refocusing they become a puzzle, annihilating the sense of reality.
 This destruction of the film's naturalistic story line is difficult enough to conceive of and accept that most people stop at this point and decide these puzzling aspects of Kubrick's films are errors when they are not.
 They are part of the art of a director cleverly designing the overt story line to be unimpeded by an internal story that tears it apart.
 Indeed, the sub rosa elements of the internal story may be discreet but they are enough in evidence to complicate the surface story with an aura of attractive, indefinable mystery, which is one of the reasons viewers return to Kubrick again and again.
 To work with the "reason" and "why of the internal story line is to try to settle into Kubrick's sensibility, examining how these internal stories form a dialogue in his oeuvre with repeating themes and ideas, elaborated upon from film to film.
 The internal stories haven't a "plot"; they aren't that kind of story.
 Instead, you have to be willing to deal with comprehending the themes and ideas represented in them as instead ultimately forming a different terrain for the setting of the surface story, guiding and interacting with the overt story and giving it a new form.

 With most story telling the viewer is distanced and participates in the story in a removed fashion by relating to the characters.
 Emotions may be felt for the characters, and, indeed, sometimes these stories and characters can be involving enough that an individual takes the place of the characters, they may be triggered into a highly empathetic participation mystique, but there is still theoretically the safety of the story being about "other" and their experience.
-A problem with theater, film, novels is surpassing this and directly and safely involving the viewer in an immediate experience wherein boundaries aren't violated.
-With 2001 the "Jupiter and Beyond the Infinite" sequence attempts to do this, and the film has been building up to this, in particular in its use of (I think) visually conflicting information of which the conscious mind be unaware, and audio, and this is something which Kubrick attempts not only in 2001.
-Surrealism seeks the same effect, but with surrealism the viewer can be distanced by the gate-keeper of the intellect seeking meaning in seemingly discordant, unrelated material.
+A problem with theater, film, novels is surpassing this and safely involving the viewer in a more immediate experience wherein boundaries aren't violated.
+With 2001 the "Jupiter and Beyond the Infinite" sequence attempts to do this, and the film has been building up to this, in particular in its use of (I think) how it uses audio, and visually conflicting information of which the conscious mind will be unaware, something which Kubrick attempts not only in 2001.
+Surrealism seeks the same effect, but with surrealism the viewer can be distanced by the gate-keeper of the intellect seeking to tease out meaning in seemingly discordant, unrelated material.
 This, too, distances and removes from an immediate experience.
 Kubrick takes a middle path.
-The viewer has a base story of the monolith which effects revelatory experience, and the viewer has the character of Dave with whom they've become somewhat involved, but not very greatly, not emotionally bound up with Dave who has been very restrained in his responses, nearly as enigmatic as HAL.
-With "Jupiter and Beyond the Infinite" the viewer is thrust into the experience with brief shots of Dave serving to inform of the violence of the experience for him.
-Shot 521 of Dave establishes the intellectual and psychological earthquake for him as he enters the star gate, but thereafter the perspective is ours alone, except for a couple of brief stills of him.
+The viewer has a base story of the monolith which effects revelatory experience, and the viewer has the character of Dave with whom they've become somewhat involved, emotionally bound to him as the main character though he has been very restrained in his responses, nearly as enigmatic as HAL.
+With "Jupiter and Beyond the Infinite" the viewer is thrust into the experience with brief shots of Dave serving to inform of the violence of the experience he is undergoing.
+Shot 521 of Dave establishes the intellectual and psychological earthquake for him as he enters the star gate, but thereafter the perspective is ours alone, except for a few brief stills of Dave.
 And then Kubrick dispenses completely with Dave's face and hones in on the eye immediately preceding the transition to iris-like galactic effects.

 The eye is our eye, is Dave's eye, and requires some reflection on its connection to and what it has to say about the eye of HAL.